llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ## Installing RetroPie

-The first thing to do is to install the Operating System for the Raspberry Pi.
-It's gonna be a little different depending on the version of your Raspberry Pi.
+The first thing to do is to install the RetroPie in the Raspberry Pi.
+It's gonna be a little different depending on the model of your Raspberry Pi.

 - **Step 1.** Identify which model of the Raspberry Pi you have, following [this guide](https://www.element14.com/community/community/raspberry-pi/blog/2016/11/21/how-to-identify-which-model-of-the-raspberry-pi-you-have).
 You only need to know if you own a **Raspberry Pi 1, 2, 3 or Zero**.

 - **Step 2.** Download the [RetroPie SD image](https://retropie.org.uk/download/) corresponding to your Raspberry Pi model.
 I recommend to keep the file of the RetroPie pre-made image (don't delete it after use it), so is easier to start over.

 - **Step 3.** Connect the SD card to a computer.
-It's not necessary to have an SD card with a lot of space, because you'll **only** install the Operating System in there.
-I recommend to keep the ROMs and saved game progress external as you can see [below](#setting-usb-storage).
+It's not necessary to have an SD card with a lot of space, because you need to install only RetroPie in there.
+I recommend to keep the ROMs and saved games progress external as you can see [below](#setting-usb-storage).

 - **Step 4.** Burn the RetroPie image into the SD card, using:
   - [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) on Windows.
   - [Apple Pi Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/) on Mac OS X.
   - [Etcher](https://etcher.io/) on Linux.

 - **Step 5.** Do not plug the SD into the Raspberry Pi yet.
-Keep the SD card plugged into computer.
+Keep the SD card plugged into your computer.
 You'll notice the SD card is now called `boot`.

 ## Configure before turn it on